000600/StrokeClassifier/README.md

 ## The Neural Network

-This network predicts whether or not a person or patient will have a stroke.
-The model will predict a value close to 0 if the person is predicted to be fine (not have a stroke) and a 1 if the patient is predicted to have a stroke.
+This network predicts whether or not a patient will have a stroke.
+The model will predict a value close to 0 if the patient is predicted to be fine (not have a stroke) and a 1 if the patient is predicted to have a stroke.
 Since the model only predicts binary categorical values, the model uses a binary crossentropy loss function and has 1 output neuron.
 The model uses a standard Adam optimizer with a learning rate of 0.001 and multiple dropout layers to prevent overfitting.
 The model has an architecture consisting of:
 - 1 Batch Normalization layer
 - 1 Input layer (with 128 input neurons and a ReLU activation function)
 - 2 Hidden layers (each with 64 neurons and a ReLU activation function)